A Mother’s Gratitude – Day 10 2025

 Throughout life, you will meet people and find yourself in situations that will make you question your worth and abilities, and sometimes, you will even question your sanity.
 Sadly, a lot of the time, they will be people that you love and thought you could respect.

-They will pick on your appearance, what you say, and what you do.
+They will pick on your appearance, on what you say, and on what you do.
 They will also try to use your beautiful golden brown skin against you.
 They will try to belittle you in every possible way.

 Don’t let them.
 Stand tall in the knowledge that you are enough just as you are.
 Everything about you is unique and is to be celebrated.
 Don’t ever be ashamed of who you are.
 Don’t let this make you arrogant, though.
 Remain humble and grounded.
 You will accomplish so much more by doing this.